cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/manage-domains/remove-domain.md

 {{<Aside type="note">}}

+For Enterprise customers you need to [Change your site plan](https://developers.cloudflare.com/fundamentals/account-and-billing/account-maintenance/change-plan/) to the free plan to get the **Remove Site from Cloudflare** option.
 If you are an Enterprise customer and cannot remove your domain, contact your Customer Success Manager.

 {{</Aside>}}